Ukhnaagiin Khürelsükh: Party roles

-2021 Presidential campaign
+2021 presidential campaign

 On May 2, the Mongolian People's Party nominated Khürelsükh as its candidate for the presidential election on June 9.
 Khurelsukh was unanimously chosen during the MPP's conference virtually held in Ulaanbaatar on Sunday.
 On May 24, Khürelsükh started his official campaign from his home province of Khentii.
-Ahead of the election, Khurelsukh was polled as the most popular politician in the country.
+Ahead of the election, Khurelsukh was ranked as the most popular politician in the country in a MEC poll.

 Presidency (2021–present)

 Inauguration

 He was inaugurated on 25 June 2021 at 11:40 am in the Great Hall of the State Palace.
 Preceding the ceremony, Khurelsukh, accompanied by his spouse, paid respects to the Statue of Chinggis Khaan.

 Ceremonial public actions

 On 4 July 2021, he attended the first flight during the opening ceremony of Chinggis Khaan International Airport.

 Presidential appointees

 On 25 June, Khurelsukh issued a decree on appointing Y. Sodbaatar as the Chief of Staff of the Office of the President and Jadambyn Enkhbayar as the Secretary of the National Security Council.
 Khurelsukh also issued an order on 28 June appointing the following advisor posts: